RB Global, Inc.

 To assess relative profitability and valuation, we examine the Return on Equity (ROE) and Price-to-Earnings (P/E) ratios.

-RBA currently has a P/E ratio of 48.55, whereas SPIR's P/E ratio is 30.46.
-In terms of profitability, RBA's ROE is +0.07%, compared to SPIR's ROE of +0.44%.
-Regarding short-term risk, RBA is less volatile compared to SPIR.
-This indicates potentially lower risk in terms of short-term price fluctuations for RBA.Check SPIR's competition here
+RBA currently has a P/E ratio of 48.06, whereas SPIR-WT's P/E ratio is N/A. In terms of profitability, RBA's ROE is +0.08%, compared to SPIR-WT's ROE of +0.00%.
+Regarding short-term risk, RBA is more volatile compared to SPIR-WT.
+This indicates potentially higher risk in terms of short-term price fluctuations for RBA.Check SPIR-WT's competition here

 RBA plays a significant role within the Industrials sector.
 Its performance reflects broader market trends and attracts considerable investor interest.